 All students who enroll in NICC programs and fulfill fee requirements must secure an identification card.
-Identification cards are issued during the first three weeks of each term, or by appointment, in the Student Life Office.
+Identification cards are issued during the first three weeks of each term, or by appointment, in the Library.
 Students must obtain an identification card during the first semester of enrollment, and a term sticker is required at the start for each term.

-Identification cards are required in some clinical situations, for make-up testing, Learning Center check-in, to check-out library materials and to obtain academic and/or financial aid information from the Student Services Offices.
-In the event that an identification card is lost, stolen or destroyed, a duplicate card can be purchased in the Student Life Office.
+Identification cards are required in some clinical situations, for make-up testing, Learning Center check-in, to check-out library materials, to obtain academic and/or financial aid and other College processes.
+In the event that an identification card is lost, stolen or destroyed, a duplicate card can be purchased in the Library.
 The card also can be used by students to secure discounts at participating area businesses.
 Please contact the Student Life Office for more information on memberships and discounts.